 What is the difference between yellow jacket wasps and bees?

-Yellow jackets have more slender bodies and legs then bees.
+Yellow jackets and bees have several differences.
+They have more slender bodies and legs then bees.
 Yellow jackets also appear more smooth and shiny.
 Bees look almost fuzzy with broader bodies and thicker legs.

 What is the difference between yellow jacket wasps and hornets?